International Hybrid-Technical

 Standardized Modular Safety:

-purpose and scope (narrow or general).
+risk tier, declared intent, purpose and scope (narrow or general).

-Modular collaborative safety is enacted by
+Modular collaborative safety is achieved by

-templates, standardizing system components such as safeguards,
+templates, standardizing system components such as guards,

 Compute Governance: Decentralized handling of compute resources.
 Hardware verification and management (on/off-chip).
 Voted on compute budgets.